sg-developer-portal/doc-portal-publisher-guide/get-started.md

 You will need:

 1. A [TechPass](https://www.techpass.gov.sg) account to log in and host your documentation.
-2. A free [github.com](https://github.com) account to host your documentation's git repository.
+2. A free [github.com](https://github.com) or [sgts.gitlab-dedicated.com](https://sgts.gitlab-dedicated.com) account to host your documentation's git repository.
 3. *To be onboarded as a publisher on the Documentation Service.

 ?> *To onboard as a publisher, please reach out to the Developer Portal Team [via email](mailto:gds_developer_portal@tech.gov.sg).

 You can publish 2 types of documentation:

 1. Markdown.
-This requires you to commit a directory of documentation markdown files to a GitHub repository with a `_sidebar.md` file to format the side navigation for documentation readers.
+This requires you to commit a directory of documentation markdown files to a GitHub/GitLab repository with a `_sidebar.md` file to format the side navigation for documentation readers.

 2. OpenAPI/Swagger.
-This requires you to commit a swagger file to a GitHub repository.
+This requires you to commit a swagger file to a GitHub/GitLab repository.

 You can then publish your documentation on the Documentation Service via our publisher app (see detailed steps below).